donallmc/CarND-Vehicle-Detection/README.md

 ![alt text][fp_car] ![alt text][fp_heatmap]

-Here is a frame taken from the output video with red boxes showing where vehicles were detected:
+Here is a frame taken from the output video with red boxes showing where vehicles were detected (this is from a different run to the previous images, after I improved the accuracy to recognise both cars!):
 ![alt text][detected]

 ---